Golden Gate National Parks Conservancy Case Study + Institute of Golden Gate

 The Institute of Golden Gate is a program within the Golden Gate National Parks Conservancy which incubates knowledge and innovation in parks — locally, regionally, and nationally.

-Coming from a Drupal 7 environment, the Conservancy had built a complex infrastructure to serve their functionality and multi-departmental website needs and stories.
+Coming from a Luminate Online environment, the Conservancy had built a complex infrastructure to serve their functionality and multi-departmental website needs and stories.
 The current structure was difficult to update, and caused challenges for their internal team.
 Another large pain point was the site’s very outdated design.
-The parks which the Conservancy serves are visually stunning and naturally captivating — and that same color and beauty needed to be reflected in the visual language and design of the site.
+The parks that the Conservancy serves are visually stunning and naturally captivating — and that same color and beauty needed to be reflected in the visual language and design of the site.

-During the user experience strategy phase, we streamlined navigation and organized content to support GGNPC’s wealth of events, programs, initiatives, and articles.
+During the user experience strategy phase, we streamlined navigation and organized content to support Parks Conservancy’s wealth of events, programs, initiatives, and articles.

 Design elements created a strong sense of place, making use of rich, localized imagery intended to inspire residents and visitors to get out and enjoy the parks.